Yummy Mud Puddle

 After long stretches in both Fredericksburg, Virginia and St. Augustine, Florida teaching and owning galleries, she and her artist husband John Richards returned in 2003 to North Carolina to immerse themselves in the rich community of local artists anchored by the Penland School of Crafts northeast of Asheville.
 Together with daughter and textile artist, Kathryn Lynch, they established the Yummy Mud Puddle in Burnsville.

-Claudia uses a range of clay bodies and fires in a gas reduction kiln to create subtly varied finishes.
-Her work is intensely illustrated with strong line and wide ranging subject matter.
 Her work has been exhibited regionally and nationally in galleries and exhibitions.
 In addition to being a founding member of Mica, she is also a member of the Southern Highland Craft Guild, and the Spruce Pine Potters Market.
 When not making pottery Claudia enjoys playing music with the Toe River Chamber Orchestra and the novelty jazz band, Hot Duck Soup.